 50 – 100 mg THC

-This level is for those experienced with THC.
+This level is for those who are quite experienced with THC.
 Even in seasoned consumers, negative side effects like paranoia and rapid heart rate can occur.
 Coordination is almost always impaired at this stage.
 This level of edible dosage can be helpful for patients suffering from cancer and those with inflammatory disorders.

-Beyond 100mg THC
+Beyond 100 mg THC

 Edible Dosage: A Little Goes a Long Way